 Side note: Sheer, delicate fabrics may get caught in a vacuum cleaner.
 For these drapes, simply take them outside and shake.

 Wash per the manufacturer’s directions.
-If your curtains have lost their tags, dry-cleaning is usually a safe option.
+If your curtains have lost their tags, finding a trained professional is usually a safe option.
 Otherwise, follow the general guidelines below for proper care based on the type of fabric you have.

 - Cotton - As long as your cotton drapes are free of fragile liners, they are machine-washable.